Methodology

 The combiner produces:

-risk_permission_score— weighted blend, 0–100direction_bias— tactical-driven (LONG if tactical ≥ 60, SHORT if ≤ 40, NEUTRAL otherwise), with structural veto at extremes (very weak structural blocks LONG, very strong structural blocks SHORT)direction_layer— audit trail:tactical/structural_veto/structural_downgrade/legacy_compositereason_codes— machine-parseable tokens explaining the decision
+risk_permission_score— weighted blend, 0–100direction_bias— tactical-driven (LONG if tactical is in the upper band, SHORT if in the lower band, NEUTRAL otherwise), with structural veto at extremes (very weak structural blocks LONG; very strong structural blocks SHORT)direction_layer— audit trail:tactical/structural_veto/structural_downgrade/legacy_compositereason_codes— machine-parseable tokens explaining the decision

 Market regimes